Meet Coach

 Mind recovery is reflection.

-So as my personal Muscle And Mentality builds, my ability to assist others on the same course continues to build.
+As my personal Muscle And Mentality builds, my knack to assist others on the same course continues to build.

 Yes muscle.

-Yet I’d be incomplete in my synopsis if I didn’t overtly state the obvious.. my passion for fitness of the mind runs as deep, if not deeper than my passion for adding new muscle to old muscle.
+My calling for fitness of the mind runs as deep as my calling for adding new muscle to old muscle.

-Everyone has their own daily agenda and although inserting Muscle And Mentality will improve your ability to execute that agenda, our most valuable resource is limited - time is of the essence.
+Everyone has their daily agenda and although inserting Muscle And Mentality will emphatically improve your ability to execute that agenda, our most valuable resource is limited—time.

-Which is why I tend to say “without sacrificing your schedule”.
-We all don’t have time to spend hours and hours in the gym.
+We don’t all have time to spend hours and hours in the gym.
 Not even me.
 I’ve dedicated my life to this and don’t have that kind of time.

-But you don’t have to dedicate your life to wellness in order to experience wellness.
-You can do it all.
+But you don’t have to dedicate your life to wellness for wellness.